If You Teach a Student Mathematica…

 Of course, Mathematica‘s use is so broad and deep that it would be impossible to have a single tutorial cover everything you’d like to know—with documentation that would total over 11,000 printed pages, that would make for one heck of a long video.
 Luckily we have an always-growing collection of tutorial screencasts on all sorts of topics:

 So if you haven’t used Mathematica in the classroom before, give it a shot—you’ll be pleasantly surprised at what your students can do once they know the basics.
-If you’re new to Mathematica yourself, try our “Overview of Mathematica for Education” seminar, which shows how and why to bring Mathematica into your classroom.
+If you’re new to Mathematica yourself, try our “Computational Thinking in the Classroom” archived special event, which shows how and why to bring Mathematica into your classroom.
 Who knows?
 Perhaps a former student will one day end up as your liaison at Wolfram Research!